On the $h$-cobordism category. I: Basic properties of the -cobordism category

-It is enough to show that any such morphism admits a right inverse.
-We first construct an (abstract) $h$-cobordism $U$ from $N$ to $M$, such that $W\circ U$ is diffeomorphic, relative to both ends, to $N\times [0,1]$.
-In the case where $\dell_h W$ is empty or diffeomorphic to a product cobordism, and $d\geq 6$, the existence of such a $U$ is a well-known consequence of the $s$-cobordism theorem.
+It is enough to show that any such morphism admits a right inverse in $\pi_0\hcobd$.
+We first construct an (abstract) $h$-cobordism $U$ with domain $N$ and target $M$, such that $W\circ U$ is diffeomorphic, relative to both ends, to $N\times [0,1]$.
+In the case where $\dell_h W$ is empty or diffeomorphic to a product cobordism, and $d\geq 6$, the existence of such $U$ is a well-known consequence of the $h$-cobordism theorem.

 To construct $U$ in the general case, we first construct a cobordism $U'$ with target $M$ such that the horizontal boundary $\dell_h(W\circ U')$ is diffeomorphic to a product cobordism.
 To do this, we choose a right inverse $(\dell_h W)\inv$ of $\dell_h W$.
 Consider the manifold with corners